 FIFA Women’s Football Rankings Progress

-Pakistan’s women’s team has been steadily improving in the global rankings, moving up to around 154th place in the FIFA Women’s World Rankings—a reflection of better results and increased activity.
+Pakistan’s women’s team has been steadily improving in the global rankings, moving up to around 154th place in the FIFA Women’s World Rankings.
+A reflection of better results and increased activity.

 This jump is significant given the team’s nearly decade-long absence from international competition.